Introduction

 Original Passage (excerpt)

 “As we map the neural circuitry of the brain, we are approaching a point where a quantum‑level understanding of consciousness becomes feasible.
-In real terms, if we can harness the same principles that underlie quantum entanglement, we could create brain‑computer interfaces capable of transmitting thoughts instantaneously across any distance.
+If we can harness the same principles that underlie quantum entanglement, we could create brain‑computer interfaces capable of transmitting thoughts instantaneously across any distance.
 Yet, this power raises profound ethical dilemmas: who controls the flow of information, and how do we protect the sanctity of the self?

 Candidate Summaries

-- Kaku argues that quantum physics will soon give us the ability to read minds, which will solve all ethical problems.
+- Kaku argues that quantum physics will soon make it possible to read minds, which will solve all ethical problems.

 - Kaku claims that advances in neuroscience and quantum theory will enable brain‑computer interfaces, but stresses the need for ethical safeguards.